Chen-Jiapei/cse15l-lab-reports/lab-report-1/lab-report-1-week-2.md

 ![Image](Step6_1.PNG)

 1. Enter a series of command to copy the file to the server and run the file on the server.
 In this way, we can save time when trying to run remotely.
 Then you will see the file is copied to the server.
+Entering this command takes 23 keystrokes.

 ![Image](Step6_2.PNG)